Parul1606/Community-Connect-Hub/README.md

         ```

 3. **Backend Setup**:
-    - Navigate to the backend directory and set up a virtual environment:
+    - Navigate to the other terminal and set up a virtual environment:
         ```bash
         python -m venv venv
         source venv/bin/activate  # On Windows use `venv\Scripts\activate`